Master of Religious Education (MRE)

 3. Cultural Context: Students encounter and engage the principles of educational ministry with the Roman Catholic Church, and in particular, within the Catholic school system and its contemporary cultural contexts.

-4. Ministry and Public Leadership: In the Master of Religious Education Programme, students build on their understanding of the educational, social and behavioural sciences that grounds educational practice.
+4. Ministry and Public Leadership: In the Master of Religious Education program, students build on their understanding of the educational, social and behavioural sciences which ground educational practice.
 Students develop the capacity for critical and constructive theological reflection regarding the content and processes of Catholic educational practice.
 They enrich and strengthen their theological understanding and leadership skills necessary to be effective educators in the Catholic faith.

-- A university undergraduate degree or its equivalent from an accredited institution, with an overall B standing, or at least a B standing in the final year.
-In exceptional circumstances, an applicant who has graduated five or more years ago may be considered for admission with less than a B average if a case can be made for demonstrated competency in education or other forms of educational ministry.
+- A university undergraduate degree or its equivalent from an accredited institution, with adequate standing (normally at least B- standing in their final year).
+In exceptional circumstances, an applicant who has graduated five or more years ago, may be considered for admission with less than a B- average if a case can be made for demonstrated competency in education or other forms of educational ministry.

 - At least one year of full-time experience in teaching or other forms of education ministry.
 Applicants without full-time experience should provide a resume detailing comparable experiences.
-The teaching experience need not be in school-based education, but may be of a more informal nature, e.g. Parish Catechist or Parish Religious Education Director.
+The teaching experience need not be in school-based education, but may be of a more informal nature.
 Consultation with the Dean of Studies may be required.

-- Complete academic application and official transcripts from all post-secondary education as noted in the Academic Admissions section.
+- Complete academic application and official transcripts from all post-secondary education [as noted in the Academic Admissions section].
+For details of the M.R.E.
+Course Reduction Policy, please contact the Director.

 Academic admission applications for the Master of Religious Education are available from the Institute of Theology department (email@example.com).
 For more information on admissions please see the St. Augustine's Admissions Page.